The Alt-Right Is Using This Website To Hire Fake News Writers

 While fake news may have always been circulating the web, during this election season it became a pretty hot-button issue.
 Where does it come from?
 Who is behind it?
 Turns out, the answers could be right in front of you on a website you visit every day: Amazon.

-According to Engadget, fake news organisations are using an Amazon feature called Mechanical Turk to attract and recruit writers.
+According to Motherboard, fake news organizations are using an Amazon feature called Mechanical Turk to attract and recruit writers.
 While normally a board for "odd jobs," the platform also hosts some pretty fishy characters.
 One publication called The Goldwater posted a (now deleted) listing that calls for someone to "write a news article for a new conservative news website."

 "At times, we may give you a conspiracy theory to write about.
 Roll with it," the post continues.
-In total, the listing calls for 350 words, which would total about a £5 paycheque for the writer.
+In total, the listing calls for 350 words, which would total about a $5 paycheck for the writer.

 Just one article isn't (too big of) an issue, but this is part of a scarier trend.
 One writer believes his fake stories helped Donald Trump win the 2016 election, and Facebook employees even created a task force to help stop this kind of "news" from appearing on the site.